schneiderklaus/ndnSIM-routing/README.md

 ## Example Experiments

-I provide an example to compare the route calculation methods in the grid.cpp file.
+I provide an example to compare the route calculation methods in the **ndnSIM/examples/grid.cpp** file.
 Simply uncomment one of
 - routingHelper.CalculateRoutes();
 - routingHelper.CalculateAllPossibleRoutes();
 - routingHelper.CalculateLFIDRoutes();